pjr0009/4300/README.md

 James Young jmy0004
 Phillip Robertson pjr0009

 to run we have provided a make file.
-Just run make then run ./pipeSim then input the assembly file.
+Just run make then run ./scoSim then input the assembly file when prompted.

-make all; echo "lab3c.s" | ./pipeSim
+make all; echo "lab4c.s" | ./scoSim

-For lab3b.s just enter the word to be checked when prompted, everything else should run without interrupt or issue.

-values of total clock cycles, total instructions executed, and number of NOPs are all shown at runtime
+Debug is currently setup to show the state of the scoreboard on each cycle as well as the states of the functional units.

-For lab3c.s the number of cycles is 14, the number of instructions executed is 8 and the number of nops is 7.
+For lab4c.s the number of cycles is XX, the number of instructions executed is 168, and the number of nops is 100